-This recipe is influenced by the fabulous Napa Valley chef Michael Chiarello.
-Chef of the celebrated Tra Vigne restaurant, and most recent restaurant Bottega, Chef Chiarello specializes in Italian cuisine featuring fresh California ingredients.
-He is author to 7 cookbooks; founder of NapaStyle cookware and home goods, presenting a Napa Valley way of life.
-I came upon this recipe in his Tra Vigne Cookbook and was amazed at how delicious this meatless recipe is.
+This recipe is influenced by the late chef Michael Chiarello.
+Chef of the celebrated Tra Vigne restaurant and Restaurant Bottega, featuring fresh California ingredients.
+I came upon this recipe in the Tra Vigne Cookbook and was amazed at how delicious this meatless recipe is.

 The recipe uses spaghetti squash along with spaghetti noodles.
-To paraphrase Chef Chiarello, I would like to tell you to eat this because it is full of great nutrition, but really, eat it because it tastes great!
+To paraphrase comments in the cookbook, I would like to tell you to eat this because it is full of great nutrition, but really, eat it because it tastes great!

-Chef Chiarello uses Parmesan cheese with his recipe and adds a bit of spice to his tomato sauce by incorporating cooked, mashed jalapeno pepper into it.
+The recipe uses Parmesan cheese and adds a bit of spice to his tomato sauce by incorporating cooked, mashed jalapeno pepper into it.
 I skipped the heat of the jalapeno and used goat cheese in my sauce.
 This comfort meal is satisfying and delicious.
+Check out another post featuring recipes from Tra Vigne cookbook, rosemary herb salt.

 Spaghetti Squash Spaghetti